-WSDOT OEM will periodically provide training and conduct exercises to test the WSDOT Emergency Operations Plan and procedures to assure maintenance of a readiness mode and reflection of current department operational practices.
+WSDOT OEM will provide training and conduct exercises to test the WSDOT Emergency Operations Plan that reflect current WSDOT operational practices and readiness.

-Emergency Operating Procedures
+Emergency Operating Procedures (Hazardous Materials)

-There are many situations when transportation crews may be exposed to situations requiring emergency action.
+There are many situations when WSDOT staff may be exposed to situations requiring emergency action.
 The most common emergency situations maintenance crews may encounter are vehicle collisions and hazardous material spills.